LogoLogo

 API Docs / API reference docs

-Valid authorisation scheme and keys: Depending on your free/paid account with your external system, OR your internal tech implementation of the API, you should have the relevant authorisation mechanism and its keys/passwords/tokens handy.
+Valid authorization scheme and keys: Depending on your free/paid account with your external system, OR your internal tech implementation of the API, you should have the relevant authorization mechanism and its keys/passwords/tokens handy.
 Your POC from the external vendor or your tech team shall help you with the same

 The API URL and the payload can be fetched from the API provider.